Russians in China: Russian migrations

-During the 17th century, the Russian Empire launched several military actions against Qing Empire.
-In 1644, a Russian army was defeated by a Qing army, some of the captives were incorporated into the Eight Banners.
-During the Battle of Yagsi, nearly 100 Russians surrendered to the Qing authorities, the Kangxi Emperor authorized them to join the Bordered Yellow Banner.
+During the late 17th century, the Russian Empire launched several military actions against the Qing Dynasty.
+Some of the captives were incorporated into the Eight Banners.
+During the Battle of Yagsi, nearly 100 Russians surrendered to the Qing authorities, and the Kangxi Emperor authorized them to join the Bordered Yellow Banner.
 Their descendants exist to this day and are known as Albazinians.

-From 1860 to 1884, many Russians came to Hulun Buir panning for gold and in 1900, Russian troops entered China, destroyed several sentries.
+From 1860 to 1884, many Russians came to Hulun Buir panning for gold.
+In 1900, Russian troops entered China, and destroyed several sentries.
 By 1907 there were already 1,000 households of Russian settlers in the Ergun Right Banner.

 The earliest Russian immigrants who came to Xinjiang were the Kerjaks (кержаки in Russian, Old Believers), who were persecuted under the reign of Peter the Great for refusing to convert to the Russian Orthodox Church.
 They sent four heralds to negotiate with the Kazakh chief Kala Usman and they were allowed to settle down in Burqin.
-After several years, they also pioneered some settlements in Kanas, Chuguchak and Ili.
-In 1861, 160 Jirjaks entered the area of Lop Nur to settle down.
+After several years, they also pioneered some settlements in Kanas, Chuguchak, and Ili.
+In 1861, 160 Kerjaks entered the area of Lop Nur to settle down.

-Almost all the Jirjaks were devout Christians; they rarely communicated with other groups.
-According to the census in 1943, there were 1,200 Jirjaks in Bulqin and Kaba.
+Almost all the Kerjaks were devout Christians; they rarely communicated with other groups.
+According to the census in 1943, there were 1,200 Kerjaks in Bulqin and Kaba.
 Many moved to Australia after the establishment of the People's Republic of China.

 In 1851, the Treaty of Kulja was established and many Russian merchants swarmed into Xinjiang.
 The Russian merchants killed approximately 200 mineworkers at Chuguchak, which enraged the local people, who burned the Russian trade circle down under the lead of two Hui men Xu Tianrao and An Yuxian.
 As a result, the Russians forced the Qing government to pay heavy war reparations.
 In 1871, the Russian Empire conquered the area of Ili and many Russian merchants migrated there.